vmleon/sailgp-workshop/analytics/analytics.md

    ![pic4](images/configure-reference-line.png)

-   Now, scroll through the resulting chart and compare how well each team manages to stay out of the water during manoevers.
-Notice how the French team comes in contact with the water more often.
-Feel free to investigate this for other legs of the race as well.
+   Now, scroll through the resulting chart and compare how well each team manages to stay out of the water during maneuvers.

    ![pic4](images/compare-maneuver-quality.png)

+	 **Conclusion:** Notice how the French team comes in contact with the water more often.
+So the tacking/gybing technique could be another point of attention to improve their next race.

 ## **STEP 6**: Conclusions
 Congratulations on completing this lab!
 You have made the first steps towards a full post-race analysis.
-You've had a glimpse of the daily challenges of a SailGP Data Athlete.
-You've also learned how to use Oracle Analytics Cloud to prepare and visualize your data yourself.
+This is just the beginning; The real Data Athletes at SailGP take many more data points into consideration in their analysis.

-Now you are ready to go to the next Lab!
+Now you are ready to go to the next Lab.

 ## **Acknowledgements**